jdersch/PERQemu/PERQemu/Readme.txt

 V7/System III mashup that included an in-kernel window manager - possibly one of the first Unix variants to do so.
 This was primarily run on PERQs in the UK, where PNX was developed by ICL.
-Because the on-disk format is based on the Unix filesystem, it cannot co-reside on a disk with POS or Accent.
-PNX also used their own language interpreter, running an instruction set more favorable to C than the original PERQ Q-codes.
-However, PERQemu's debugger cannot accurately disassemble C-codes, since we don't currently have access to any PNX source code or documentation.
+Because the on-disk format is based on the Unix filesystem, it cannot co-reside on a disk with POS or Accent (which share a common underlying filesystem layout).
+PNX also used its own language interpreter, running an instruction set more favorable to C than the original PERQ Q-codes.
+However, PERQemu's debugger cannot accurately disassemble PNX C-codes, since we don't currently have access to any PNX source code or documentation.

 Watch this space.